 What Are The Main Causes Of Cavities?

-Cavities are caused by the interactions of food and bacteria in your mouth.
-When bacteria break down the sugars and carbohydrates in your diet, they produce acid which wears down the hard enamel outer layer of the tooth.
-If the bacteria are not removed with regular brushing, they form into plaque.
+Cavities are caused by the interactions of food and germs in your mouth.
+When germs break down the sugars and carbohydrates in your diet, they produce acid which wears down the hard enamel outer layer of the tooth.
+If the germs are not removed with regular brushing, they form into plaque.

-Minerals in the mouth bond with the plaque to create tartar which seals the acid produced by the bacteria against the tooth.
+Minerals in the mouth bond with the plaque to create tartar which seals the acid produced by the germs against the tooth.
 A hole forms in the enamel exposing the soft dentine layer.

 Is It Possible To Heal Cavities Naturally?

 Teeth are designed to heal themselves through remineralization.
-Poor diet and inadequate oral hygiene allow bacteria to multiply and demineralize your teeth.
+Poor diet and inadequate oral hygiene allow germs to multiply and demineralize your teeth.

 Eating a diet high in vitamins and minerals that support your teeth and gums, as well as maintaining a good oral hygiene routine, can help to heal cavities naturally.